abchoudhary/Hybrid_Framework_Pytest_CI/README.md

 **Setup:**
 1. Create batch files:
-   * "Install_Library.bat" - To install required libraries
+   * **Install_Library.bat:** To install the required libraries
-   * "Run.bat" - To execute the test cases
+   * **Run.bat:** To execute the test cases

 2. Push code to remote repository
+   * Add a .gitkeep file in empty folders like Logs, Reports and Screenshots to push them to remote repository

 3. Setup Java
    * Download and install java jdk supported by jenkins.
-Add jdk and bin path to environment variables
+Add jdk and bin path to system environment variables

 4. Download Jenkins War & Setup Jenkins